accessdigital/wilson/README.md

 ## Include with Composer

-Add a reference to the Wilson GitHub repo to the `respositories` section of your Drupal 9 composer file:
+Add references to the Wilson GitHub repos to the `respositories` section of your Drupal 9 composer file:

 ```
 "repositories": [